Holmesburg Prison: Types of experiments

-Throughout the experiments, prisoners reported experiencing excruciating pain and scary symptoms.
+Throughout the experiments, prisoners reported experiencing excruciating pain and frightening symptoms.
 One prisoner named Edward Anthony recalls signing up for a Johnson & Johnson study that was testing if a bubble bath product was harmful to someone with open wounds.
 He reports having developed blisters, then "fine little red bumps all over my face, arms, legs, head" with some of them "white and filled with pus".
 Even after quitting the test early, his back continued to feel like it "was on fire".
 In addition to the immediate effects of the drugs, the surviving prisoners experience a range of long-term health effects, including skin problems, cancers, and undetermined illnesses.

 In the Roach v.
 Kligman (1976) court case, a former inmate and test subject, Jerome Roach, detailed the experiments he was subjected to while detained at Holmesburg prison.
 His participation was the result of needing money "to pay for minimal needs and comforts," such as soap, toothpaste, stamps, and writing materials.
 He recounts how he took a "temperature pill" and was told there would be no side effects.
 However, within four days, "Roach developed various symptoms of physical illness including sore throat, sore joints, fever, nausea, and sores and rashes" In addition to the assortment of symptoms Roach developed, he was then "improperly treated for the symptoms by the prison doctor who prescribed penicillin without knowing or inquiring if Roach was participating in an experiment."
 Roach also noted how he received inadequate care outside of his medical treatments, recounting how his cell had water leaking from the roof.
 Following the development of symptoms, the prison failed "to provide adequate facilities to screen, monitor, and treat the plaintiff to avoid serious illness."
 Despite Roach's claims of inadequate and negligent care, the court dismissed all claims against the defendants.